Battle of the Ruhr: Analysis

 In his 2006 study of the German war economy, Adam Tooze wrote that Bomber Command severely disrupted German production during the battle.
 Contemporary sources show that the bombing was a watershed in the development of the German war economy, which has been severely underestimated by later accounts.
 The Ruhr was the most important source of coking coal and steel in Europe and the main source of components; cutting production in the Ruhr disrupted production all over Germany.
 The status of the Ruhr was changed from that of the home front to a war zone with an emergency staff placed to control over the regional economy.
 Workers were accommodated in camps, ready to be sent to factories that were still open but these were expedients.
 The German night defences could not stop the British from inflicting great disruption on the war economy.
 Steel production was cut by 200000 LT when Albert Speer, head of the Reich Ministry of Armaments and War Production, was expecting output to increase to 2800000 LT, causing a deficit of 400000 LT.

 Having reorganised the steel allocation system, the German planners were forced into a large cut in the ammunition production programme to compensate.
 After a doubling of ammunition production in 1942, output increased by only 20 per cent in 1943.
 All over Germany the destruction in the Ruhr caused shortages of parts, castings and forgings, a Zulieferungskrise (sub-components crisis), which reached far beyond heavy industry.
 From July 1943 to March 1944, there were no increases in monthly aircraft production for the Luftwaffe and in the rest of the armaments economy there was no increase in production until 1944.
-"Bomber Command had stopped Speer's armaments miracle in its tracks", despite the loss of 640 bombers and most of their crews, yet Bomber Command increased in size between February and August 1943 due to the increase in output of the British aircraft industry.
+Tooze wrote "Bomber Command had stopped Speer's armaments miracle in its tracks", despite the loss of 640 bombers and most of their crews, yet Bomber Command increased in size between February and August 1943 due to the increase in output of the British aircraft industry.